How It All Started

 Racing To Bayshore Hospital

-We felt it would be faster to drive over, it only takes 4 minutes and calling 911 would have taken longer.
+We felt it would be faster to drive over to Bayshore Community Hospital.
+It is only 4 minutes from my house in Hazlet.
+Calling 911 and waiting for them to arrive would have taken longer.
 We pulled into the Ambulance door at the ER and I told my wife to get out and tell them “My husband is having a heart attack”

 I got out of the car and into a wheelchair and then onto a gurney where they administered oxygen, took an EKG and into the emergency room.